swimming vocabularyThis glossary for swim students is in two sections: this page of basic swimming vocabulary

 The diving boards at De Anza are one meter and three meter, the distance from the board to the

 surface of the water.
-We also have two platforms, one five meters from the water surface and
+We used to have two platforms, one five meters from the water surface and

 one ten meters.

 Some pools also have one and 7 meter platforms.
 Diving boards and platforms